gcovr/gcovr/doc/source/guide/merging.rst

 With the :option:`--merge-mode-function-names` you can change this:

 - ``strict``: Abort if same (de)mangled name is only defined in one file or is different (old behavior).
-- ``ignore-single-definition``: Allow that function name is only defined in one file.
+- ``ignore-single-definition``: Allow the case of a function name (demangled or not) only being present in one file.
-- ``ignore-name``: Allow different function names, keep existing one.
+- ``ignore-name``: Allow different function names, keep the name which was read first.

 If you have differing number of conditions on the same line, the default behavior is to abort.
 With the :option:`--merge-mode-conditions` you can change this: